A Complete Guide to Sales Tax

 On the most basic level, the term nexus as it applies to sales tax describes a substantial connection between the business doing the selling and the state the purchaser resides in.
 This connection is what gives the state in question the right to compel the collection and remittance of the tax by the business.
 According to most federal guidelines, that connection must be physical in some way, and most states have described it in their sales tax laws in roughly similar terms.

-Although specific details can vary, nexus can be triggered in most states by:
+Although specific details can vary, sales tax nexus can be triggered in most states by:

 For many smaller online retailers, these conditions won’t be met in many states.
 However, using fulfillment by Amazon for purchases can lead to a nexus condition for a seller if there is an Amazon warehouse in the state where their goods are stored.